 Carolina Day is committed to working together to implement sustainable practices.
 Seven years ago, Carolina Day created a sustainability committee to represent all four divisions, parents, and administration.
 This committee meets each trimester and works on green goals for the whole school.

 In 2009, Carolina Day made it a priority in its school improvement plan to focus on environment and sustainability.
 The school has made tremendous progress in this area, as shown by creating the sustainability committee, providing professional development for faculty, serving with local environmental groups, and committing to daily recycling and composting.

 Environmental issues are discussed in many venues, not just in science classes, though students can go more deeply in the sciences.
 Students work on solar and hydroponic gardens.
 They make solar ovens and help sea turtles in Costa Rica make it back to the ocean.
 They plant vegetables from seed and nurture the plants until they bear fruit.
 This past year, they created a phenology lab and a salamander study area on campus.
 Annually, Pre-K students watch monarch butterflies grow from caterpillars to adult butterflies, and recreate their migration to Mexico by “flying” around campus collecting nectar.

 Carolina Day also uses innovation in capital projects and campus improvements.
 Instead of constructing a new Lower School from scratch, the original 1956 building is being “up-cycled.”
-With innovative ideas to save energy and improve air quality, construction on the new building is underway and will be completed in June 2016.
+With innovative ideas to save energy and improve air quality, construction on the new building is underway and was completed in June 2016.

-"Thanks to the dedication of our sustainability committee, and input from all areas of CDS, we were able to document the wonderful things we are doing to try to be a greener place and educate everyone in ways to appreciate our natural world, and take care of it,” said Marbie Kollath, CDS faculty and chair of the sustainability committee.
+"Thanks to the dedication of our sustainability committee, and input from all areas of CDS, we were able to document the wonderful things we are doing to try to be a greener place and educate everyone in ways to appreciate our natural world, and take care of it,” said Marbie Kollath, CDS faculty and past chair of the sustainability committee.
 “We hope to further this work in the future."